wwmm/easyeffects/COMMUNITY_PRESETS_GUIDELINES.md

 version >=`7.2.0`**.

 More in detail, Easy Effects presets does not save the path anymore, but only the name of the additional files (without extension).
+Previously, the path was stored in the preset JSON file as `kernel-path`, and now the replacement key which only stores the name is `kernel-name`.
+So if you see `kernel-path` in a preset JSON file it probably needs to be updated by saving the preset with a version >=`7.2.0`.

-When a preset is loaded, the application searches the specified file, first in the local directory, then in `XDG_DATA_DIR/easyeffects`.
+When a preset is loaded,
+the application searches the specified file, first in the local directory, then in `XDG_DATA_DIR/easyeffects`.
 Therefore it's recommended to use a unique name for additional files.
 If you